Get fired on probation? Totally possible! Do you really understand the probation and notice period of working in the Netherlands?

 environment, culture and position.
 So, the probation period is always very important.
 Hence, what do we need

 1 Probationary period (proeftijd)

-Without the need of the approval of the UWV or district court.
+Without the need for the approval of the UWV or district

 Without the need of notice period.

 There is no ban on contract cancellation.
 For example,

 employers cannot fire employees because of their beliefs.

 If an employee is ill, the employer is not allowed to extend